pkt-cash/pkt-docs/docs/mining/pool_setup_guide.md

 #### ann_handler.ah*
-You can have multiple ann_handlers (Ideally one on each BlkMiner machine), you can do this by defining each one such as:
+You can have multiple ann_handlers, you can do this by defining each one such as:

 ```
 [ann_handler.ah0]